 Arrival in Ivanova Korita resort, positioned in the heart of Lovcen mountain.
 It is one of the five national parks in Montenegro.
-Accommodation is in a hand-picked 4-star hotel where you will spend the next three overnights.
-In the case of earlier arrival, we have prepared a light circular walk to one of the most wonderful viewpoints on the Adriatic coast!
+Accommodation is in a hand-picked 3-star hotel where you will spend the next three overnights.
+If you arrive early enough, we have prepared a light circular walk to one of the most wonderful viewpoints on the Adriatic coast.
 Arrival is possible at one of the three closest airports: Tivat, Podgorica or Dubrovnik (Croatia).
-All airport transfers can be made by taxi or combined by a local bus (to Cetinje or Kotor) and then by taxi (20 min from Cetinje or 1h from Kotor).
+All airport transfers can be made by taxi or by a local bus (to Cetinje or Kotor) and then by taxi (20 min from Cetinje or 1h from Kotor).
 Private transfer is available on request.

 Walk from your hotel down the Lovcen slopes towards Cetinje.
-The focus of the day is Cetinje, the lovely old town which was the Capital of Montenegro from the 15th century until 1918.
+Today’s destination is Cetinje, the lovely old town, capital of Montenegro from the 15th century until 1918.
 This city is known as the Old Capital or the ‘Museum Town of Montenegro.’
-This is the best place to learn all about the turbulent Montenegrin history and familiarise oneself with its culture.
-In the late afternoon, a prearranged transfer car will transport you back to the hotel in Ivanova Korita (25 min).
+This is the best place to learn about the turbulent Montenegrin history and get to know its culture.
+A prearranged transfer car will transport you back to the hotel in Ivanova Korita (25 min) in the late afternoon.

 You arrive in Boka Kotorska Bay and the old town of Kotor by walking down from Lovcen.
-You are free to choose between three similar walks (the same route but different starting points) for this part of the itinerary.
+The descent is steep but rewarding; you are free to choose between three similar walks (the same route but different starting points) for this part of the itinerary.
 Either choice will offer breathtaking views of the Boka Kotorska Bay and the surrounding mountains.
-After some time exploring the old town of Kotor, you will then take a transfer to Perast by local bus (20 min).
+After some time exploring Kotor’s old town, you will then take a transfer to Perast by local bus (20 min).

 Boat trip to the artificial island across Perast.
 Visit the “Our Lady of Rocks” church and its museum.
 Continue by a private boat to the village of Donji Stoliv where you start the day’s hike, passing through a dense chestnut forest to the abandoned village of Gornji Stoliv with excellent views to Perast and the Bay.
-You will then head up to the ridges of Vrmac peninsula towards Kotor’s old town.
-After time to refresh in Kotor, you will transfer back to Perast by a local bus (20 min).
+You will then head up to the ridges of Vrmac peninsula towards Gornja Lastva village – the most beautiful and well preserved ancient village of this bay.
+On the way, you can make a short sidewalk to enjoy the lovely views to the Bay from the church of St Vitus.
+Taxi transfer from Gornja Lastva to Kotor (20 min), free time in Kotor and transfer back to Perast by a local bus (20 min).